Thoriso-Khutswane/cybersecurity-risk-dashboard/README.md

 Overall, the dashboard improved the ability of security teams to identify vulnerable systems, prioritize high-risk vulnerabilities, and track remediation progress across different asset categories.

+### Recommendations

+Based on the analysis, several improvements can strengthen the organization’s vulnerability management process.

+1. Prioritize remediation of critical vulnerabilities.
+Security teams should focus on resolving vulnerabilities with high severity scores first, particularly those affecting critical servers and externally accessible systems.

+2. Improve patch management processes.
+Automated patch management tools should be implemented to ensure vulnerabilities are remediated within defined timeframes.

+3. Strengthen security controls for BYOD devices.
+BYOD systems should be monitored through stronger endpoint security policies, including mandatory updates and device compliance checks.

+4. Integrate continuous monitoring.
+Integrating the dashboard with additional security data sources such as threat intelligence feeds and vulnerability APIs can improve real-time risk visibility.

+5. Use dashboards in security decision making.
+Security operations teams should regularly review vulnerability trends to identify recurring risks and improve overall security posture.

+### Conclusion

+By Centralizing vulnerability data from Nessus into an interactive dashboard using Microsoft Power BI, improved visibility across servers, DMZ, and BYOD.
+Enabling rapid identification of high$critical risk assets and streamlined remediation tracking, supporting faster decision-making and a more proactive cybersecurity posture.